ydcnanhe/ydcnanhe.github.io/_projects/3_project.md

 ## Introduction
 <hr>

 An algorithm that can make a conversation clearer in very noisy environments, such as construction sites and airports.
-In such environments, the sound is relatively weak and typically drowned out by noise, which is known as low signal-to-noise ratio.
+In such environments, the sound is relatively weaker and typically drowned out by noise, which is known as **low signal-to-noise ratio (SNR)**.
 This algorithm can help us better communicate in such environments.
 Details can be found in my [PhD thesis](http://ydcnanhe.github.io/assets/pdf/thesis.pdf).

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">